UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: BACKGROUND ON 5G NR PUCCH FORMAT 0

-We reiterate that Format 0 has no provision for DMRS (pilots), and hence, there is no channel estimation or equalization possible.
-Blind correlation methods~\cite{1261943}~\cite{4595664} exist for such scenarios in which channel information is unknown, but these methods are often reserved for scenarios in which the resource allocation information is also not known.
-One example of such a scenario is the initial time synchronization between the gNB and the UE.
+Since Format 0 PUCCH has no provision for pilots, coherent detection with channel estimation is not possible.
+Blind correlation methods~\cite{1261943}~\cite{4595664} exist for scenarios in which channel information is unknown, but these methods are often reserved for scenarios in which resource allocation information is also not known.
+An example of such a scenario is the initial time synchronization between the gNB and the UE.
 Since the allocation of the synchronization sequences is unknown, longer correlations need to be performed.
-But, by the time the first Format 0 signal is received at the gNB, time and frequency synchronization are already achieved, and the gNB is aware of the UE's transmission~\cite{wahlqvist1996time}.
-Since the allocation is known and is always 1 RB long, a simpler length 12 correlation is sufficient.
+However, by the time the first Format 0 signal is received at the gNB, time and frequency synchronization is already achieved, and the gNB is aware of the UE's transmission~\cite{wahlqvist1996time}.
+Since the allocation is known and is always 1 RB long, a simpler length-12 correlation is sufficient.

 In ~\cite{kim2020performance, tadavarty2021performance, phan2021enhanced}, various receiver techniques based on correlation are considered.
-Correlation relies on the fact that the low PAPR base sequence used for encoding the UCI content is known at the receiver.
-The decoding method involves correlating the received samples with various cyclically shifted versions of the base sequence.
+The correlation relies on the fact that the low PAPR base sequence used to encode the UCI content is known to the receiver.
+The decoding method involves correlating the received samples with various versions of the base sequence that are cyclically shifted.
 The predicted cyclic shift is the cyclic shift that gives the highest correlation magnitude.
-It should be noted that peak selection, by definition, requires an optimal threshold for determining whether a peak is due to noise or a true transmission.
+It should be noted that peak selection, by definition, requires an optimal threshold to determine whether a peak is due to noise or a true transmission.

-The work in~\cite{kim2020performance} shows that correlation-based signal detection outperforms methods based on raw signal power measurements even under fading channel scenarios.
+The work in~\cite{kim2020performance} shows that correlation-based signal detection outperforms methods based on raw signal power measurements even in fading channel scenarios.
 A normalized correlation-based solution for identifying false detections of HARQ bits is provided in~\cite{tadavarty2021performance}.
-The solution uses the probability distributions of a normalized correlation peak to determine the optimum threshold for classifying a reception as false.
-The PUCCH format 0 receiver algorithm proposed in~\cite{phan2021enhanced} eliminates phase opposition across multiple hops by finding the sum of correlation magnitudes across symbols instead of correlation values.
+The solution uses the probability distributions of a normalized correlation peak to determine the optimum threshold to classify a reception as false.
+The receiver algorithm for PUCCH Format 0 proposed in~\cite{phan2021enhanced} eliminates phase opposition across multiple hops by finding the sum of correlation magnitudes across symbols instead of correlation values.